 Costco is great for bulk shopping including everything from food and drinks to electronics and prescriptions.
 But the big thing Costco stores lack isn’t a product or brand-named item—it’s express checkout.

 Consumer Reports recently asked Costco CEO W. Craig Jelinek some popular questions about the chain store, like if non-members will ever be allowed to shop and if the store will ever sell plus-size clothing.
 One key question on everyone’s minds?
 Why Costco doesn’t have express checkout lanes for people buying only one or two items.
-Jelinek says that an express lane isn’t the most cost-effective idea since so many shoppers are there to buy numerous items in large quantities.
-(Don’t miss the foods nutritionists always buy from Costco.)
+Jelinek says that an express lane isn’t the most cost-effective idea since so many shoppers are there to buy numerous items in large quantities, like these foods nutritionists always buy from Costco.

 “Costco’s ability to sell merchandise at incredibly low prices is based on adhering to various operating disciplines at every turn,” Jelinek says.
 “Instead of having an express line—that often would be open but without a member in line—we have invested millions of dollars to speed up the entire front-end process.”